saisriharsha19/cis6930fa24-assignment0/README.md

     def test_process_data_non_empty():
         pass

-## Bugs and Assumptions
+# f.
+Bugs and Assumptions

-### As per the bugs, there are few things I want to mention about the code I have written,
+## As per the bugs, there are few things I want to mention about the code I have written,

 1. I am not checking the type of data that the fetch_data_from_api() function explicitly, because I am alraedy checking the type of the argument in the main function, if there is a data type mismatch then,  while running the code in cmd will throw an error with the respective helper Text to the user, so that the user can correct.
 2. As for the file name, if the user doesn't have any expected JSON file then the code might break because I am not handling any situation where the file provided by the user should match the required JSON file.